joshbressers/blockchain-elasticsearch/README.md

 The first time you run this, it's going to take a crazy long time to sync the network.

+You will need to pip install the certifi, elasticsearch, and pythong-bitcoinrpc packages.

 You should be able to just run "get-blocks.py" and wait.
 A long time.

 You can find some price data here